shinchan79/Bash-exercises/entry-level/exercise7.md

 ```
 Note:
 - You should continue to print Enter your weight/Enter your height until user enter valid value
 - If you ask "Do you want to re-create health information report?
 (Y/N)", the acceptable value is Y, y, yes, YES.
-N or any other output will terminate the program:
+N or any other input will terminate the program:
 ```
 Do you want to re-create health information report?
 (Y/N) n